Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \subsection{Model Validation}

 We now demonstrate our model's credibility by discussing some selected parameter estimates and comparing them to the existing literature.
 We then report the estimated model's in-sample model fit and discuss the results from an out-of-sample validation based on a schooling reform. \paragraph{Parameter Estimates} All parameter estimates are reported in Appendix, Section \ref{subsec:App-A-estimation-results}, along with the associated standard errors based on simulation-based inference.
 In the following, we discuss some of these estimates.
 Most of our parameter estimates are standard and in line with the previous literature \citep{Eisenhauer.2015b,Keane.1997}.
 The annual discount rate is about 4\% for all ability levels.
-Returns to experience are concave and unobserved types play an important role in shaping schooling decisions even within ability groups.
+Returns to sector-specific experience are concave.
+Latent type heterogeneity plays an important role in shaping schooling decisions even within ability groups.
 The cost of re-enrollment in school after dropping out is very high.
-There are interesting differences in the wage rewards to academic and vocational schooling by ability.
-For the vocational choice, the wage rewards are highest for low ability individuals where wages increase by $16\%$ with an additional year compared to only $13\%$ for high ability individuals.
-The pattern reverses for the academic choice, where the wage rewards are highest for high ability individuals, for whom another year of schooling increases wages by $18\%$, but only by $11\%$ among low ability individuals.
-The associated non-pecuniary rewards reinforce the sorting of high-ability individuals into academic and low-ability individuals into a vocational school.
+There are interesting differences in the wage returns to academic and vocational schooling by ability and sector.
+For the academic choice, we find the highest wage returns for high ability individuals, for whom an additional year of schooling increases wages by $16-17\%$ in all sectors.
+By comparison, we find only around $7\%$ return to an additional year of academic schooling for low ability individuals in the public sector.
+For the vocational choice, however, we find the largest wage returns for low ability individual in all sectors.
+It should be noted that these returns abstract from the additional degree premiums associated with completing particular years, which are also important elements of our model specification.
+Further, the associated non-pecuniary rewards reinforce the sorting of high-ability individuals into academic and low-ability individuals into a vocational school.
 For example, the non-pecuniary benefits from an academic education are negative for low ability individuals but positive for high ability.
+These patterns likely reflect the heterogeneous drop-out risks across ability groups found in our data.